THREE CUBED

 Knoxville Community

-Food Systems Assessment ThreeCubed is in the final months of supporting the Knoxville-wide food systems assessment managed by the United Way of Greater Knoxville.
-This participatory-driven assessment involved surveys supported by many trusted, community-based organizations and change leaders, as well as, alternative forms of information and people gathering to better understand people's experiences across the food system.
+ThreeCubed has recently completed our multi-year support of the Knoxville-wide food systems assessment managed by the United Way of Greater Knoxville.
+This participatory-driven assessment involved surveys supported by many trusted, community-based organizations and change leaders, as well as alternative forms of information and people gathering to better understand people's experiences across the food system.
 Importantly, all the (de-identified) data and information collected will be made public for community use.
 The final products for this assessment include traditional reports and presentations of findings as well as a StoryMap (in current development).
 We also hope to communicate expressions and strategic visioning through visual language.
-Click here for more information from the UWGK |

 Knoxville Community